-2564-B PRE-CALCULUS
+2564-B PRE-CALCULUS: ALGEBRA

 Pre-Calculus extends the foundations of Algebra and functions developed in previous courses to new functions, including exponential ad logarithmic functions, and to higher-level sequences and series.
 The course provides students with the skills and understandings that are necessary for advanced manipulation of angles and measurement.
 Pre-Calculus is made up of five critical areas: Polar Coordinates and Complex Numbers; Functions; Quadratic, Polynomial, and Rational Equations and Functions; Exponential and Logarithmic Equations and Functions; and Parametric Equations.
 Students will also advance their understanding of imaginary numbers through an investigation of complex numbers and polar coordinates.
 The course is designed for students who expect math to be a major component of their future college and career experiences, and as such it is designed to provide student with strong foundations of calculus and other higher-level math courses.

-The use of a calculator will be required for this course.
-It is highly recommended that a student have his/her own graphing calculator.
-The TI-83, TI-84, TI-84 Plus, or TI-Nspire is preferred.
+computer apps, which are appropriate for the material being taught.
 If a student chooses to use another model or version, then the student will be responsible for learning how to use it for various class applications.